danmic/danmic.github.io/about/index.md

-I am a PhD Fellow the [Centre for Acoustic Signal Processing Research](http://caspr.es.aau.dk) (CASPR), [Aalborg University](https://www.en.aau.dk).
+I am a PhD Fellow at the [Centre for Acoustic Signal Processing Research](http://caspr.es.aau.dk) (CASPR), [Aalborg University](https://www.en.aau.dk).
 My research interests include machine learning, computer vision and signal processing.
 Currently, I am working on a project regarding audio-visual speech enhancement, hoping that my findings can improve the quality of life in people with a hearing loss.